XRPLF/xrpl-dev-portal/content/references/protocol-reference/ledger-data/ledger-object-types/ripplestate.md

 ## Contributing to the Owner Reserve

-If an account modifies a trust line to put it in a non-default state, then that trust line counts towards the account's [owner reserve](reserves.html#owner-reserves).
+If an account modifies a trust line to put it in a non-default state, then that trust line counts towards the account's owner reserve.
 In a RippleState object, the `lsfLowReserve` and `lsfHighReserve` flags indicate which account(s) are responsible for the owner reserve.
 The `rippled` server automatically sets these flags when it modifies a trust line.
+See [Reserves: Owner Reserves](reserves.html#owner-reserves).

 The values that count towards a trust line's non-default state are as follows: